 St. Louis College of Pharmacy is home to a diverse and dedicated faculty.
-Specializing in areas of study ranging from literature to pharmacogenomics, our faculty add to the rich education and campus experience that helps the College educate the best pharmacists in the United States.
+Specializing in areas of study ranging from literature to pharmacogenomics, our faculty add to the rich education and campus experience that helps the College educate the best health care leaders throughout the country.

 Browse the latest stories to see what faculty at the College have been up to lately.